cadot-eu/base/README.md

 }
 ```

-No extra configuration is needed: the dashboard adapts automatically.
+No extra configuration is needed: the dashboard adapts automatically to your entities.
+This makes dashboard setup and maintenance extremely simple.

 ## Security and Role Management